 World Wildlife Day is celebrated annually on 3 March.
-World Wildlife Day 2022 was held virtually under the theme; "Recovering key species for ecosystem restoration".
-The event brought together representatives of UN member States, UN System organizations and multilateral environmental agreements, civil society, and the private sector for a series of discussions along the theme.
+The event brings together representatives of UN member States, UN System organizations and multilateral environmental agreements, civil society, and the private sector for a series of discussions along the theme.

 Marine Week